khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

   - /accessibility/best-practices
 ---

 Buttons execute an action, either in the background or foreground of an experience.
 Buttons express what action will occur either by text, icon, or both.
-Additional meaning can be derived from the button variant.
+Additional meaning can be derived from the button variant and occasionally [tooltips](/components/tooltip).

 ## Categories